 It is quite simple to verify those conclusions – you can download post statistics with reach, calculate the ERR and sort by it.
 This will result in objectively popular posts ending up far from the top.

-Conclusion: Engagement rate by reach will suit a situation where you need to evaluate the approximate % of people showing activity among those who viewed the post, but it is totally unsuitable to comparing quality or popularity of those posts and it will be biased when different pages or their posts are compared.
+Conclusion: Engagement rate by reach (using the formula) will suit a situation where you need to evaluate the approximate % of people showing activity among those who viewed the post, but it is totally unsuitable to comparing quality or popularity of those posts and it will be biased when different pages or their posts are compared.